Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Perceiving_Permissions.md

 # Executable files
 Executable files in Linux are files that can be run as programs.
 These files contain binary code or scripts that the operating system can execute.
 In this level, the `/challenge/run` program will give us the `flag`, but we must first make it executable.
 We navigate to `cd /challenge` and then see the permissions of `run` file is `-r--r--r--` by the use of `ls -l` command.
-We the change it to executable by the command `chmod u+x,g+x,o+x run` and obtain the flag by running `./run`.
+We then change it to executable by the command `chmod u+x,g+x,o+x run` and obtain the flag by running `./run`.

+# Permission tweaking practice
+In this level we need to change the permissions of the `/challenge/pwn` file in specific ways a few times in a row.
+If we get the permissions right eight times in a row, the challenge will let us `chmod /flag` to make it readable and obtain the flag.
+The level needs us to change the permissions for the file 8 times, and hence get the flag.

+# Permission setting practice
+In addition to adding and removing permissions, as in the previous level, `chmod` can also simply set permissions overwriting the old ones.
+This is done by using `=` instead of `-` or `+`.
+For example `u=rw` sets read and write permissions for the user, and wipes the execute permission.
+`chmod g=r,u=rw /challenge/pwn` will set the user permissions to read and write, and the group and world permissions to read-only.
+`chmod u=rw,g=r,o=- /challenge/pwn` will set the user permissions to read and write, the group permissions to read-only, and the world permissions to nothing.
+In this level we need to use more radical permission changes using `=` and ,`-` chaining to get the flag.

+# The SUID bit
+There are many cases in which non-root users need elevated access to do certain system tasks.
+The system admin can't be there to give them the password every time a user wanted to do a task that only `root/sudoers` can do.
+The *Set User ID* or `SUID` permissions bit allows the user to run a program as the owner of that program's file.
+For instance in `-rwsr-xr-x 1 root root 232416 Dec 1 11:45 /usr/bin/sudo`, the `s` part in place of the executable bit means that the program is executable with `SUID`.
+It means that, regardless of any user that runs the program, the program will be executed as the owner `user`.
+Syntax: **chmod u+s [program]**.
+In this level we add the `SUID` bit to the `/challenge/getroot` program by using the command `chmod u+s /chllenge/getroot`.
+Then we spawn our root shell by the command `/challenge/getroot` and obtain the flag by 'cat'ing `/flag` through the command `cat /flag`.